 Milk Powder Programme

 Many babies, in the Children’s Village and in the wider community owe their chance of a healthy life to the remarkable and unsung Milk Powder Programme.
-In our Outreach work HIV infected nursing mothers are encouraged to join the programme and to bottle feed their babies with Formula in order to prevent the transmission of HIV from their mothers.

 The Outreach workers also keep an eye out for any underweight infants and toddlers in their areas as they too can be enrolled on the programme to receive Formula or Lishe (porridge) powder.